 Complaince to W3C Standards is legaly complusary in some countries including in the UK, the USA or else some one might sue you!
 You can use various Validators to validate your HTML files, however I would advice that you follow the original W3C Validtor.

 The above declaration is a compulsory factor.
-Though, the Delclaration may vary according to your settings, it is always advised to follow the latest Declarations.
-It comes above the <html>.
+Though, the declaration may vary according to your settings, it is always advised to follow the latest Declarations.
+The DOCTYPE declaration defines the code language, standard and enforcement level used for your HTML.

-People in India are thought nothing about DOCTYPE.
+Obviously, the answer I get is HTML!
+People in India are thought nothing about it (or at least the ones I met).
 Some of the people are surprised to know that there is something known as DOCTYPE.
-Even in the Book published by some prominent state boards do not have any mention of DOCTYPE.
+Even in the book published by some prominent state education boards in India do not have any mention of DOCTYPE.

 End tags for all start tags are compulsory. it is also important that you have to end the tag at proper location. use <br />, <img src=”somefile” alt=”something” style=”border-width:0px; />”